ChainShot/HeroCalls/README.md

 ## Challenge 4: Supercharge

 Open `contracts/Contracts4.sol` for the fourth challenge.
 There's an issue here.
-The `Hero` can be hacked and lose ownership of their contract!
+The `Hero` can be hacked and **lose ownership** of their contract!
+If you take a look at the test cases you can see that the villian is taking over the contract and calling `destroy` to `selfdestruct` it!

 How is this happening?
-Can you spot the bug here and fix it so the Hero can still `superCharge` without being hacked?
+Can you spot the bug here and fix it so the Hero can still `superCharge` without being vulnerable?

 When you have completed this TODO, run the tests with `npx hardhat test test/test4.js`